luckylegend-project/lucky-legend/README.md

 A portion of the total supply is held by the creator wallet.

 - **Creator Wallet:** ~2% of total supply
-- **Liquidity Pool (Pump.fun AMM):** ~24% of total supply

-The liquidity pool is not controlled by the creator and is part of the public trading infrastructure.

 All balances and transactions are fully verifiable on-chain via Solana explorers.